 *Also fulfills MPH core requirement.

 The MPH capstone experience in Health Leadership and Management provides students the opportunity to apply the competencies they acquired to clinical, technical, and management problems in health organizations.
 A range of options are available.
-Students register for the 2-unit MPH Capstone Course (XXX.800) in the fourth term.
-Additional units of research special studies (XXX.840) can be completed under the direction of the student's advisor or concentration-affiliated faculty.
+Students register for the 2-credit MPH Capstone Course (XXX.800) in the 4th term.
+Additional credits of research special studies (XXX.840) can be completed under the direction of the student's advisor or concentration-affiliated faculty.

 Leadership and Management Concentration Requirements